-- For the purpose of facilitating the conduct of arbitral proceedings and its administration, the Council shall draft and recommend to the Chief Justice, regulations of procedure governing arbitral proceedings ("Procedural Regulations"). - (2) Unless the parties have expressly agreed otherwise, upon notification by the Chief Justice of Procedural Regulations, the Procedural Regulations shall apply to an arbitration where: - (a) The parties have requested the Council to make an appointment under section 13 of the Act; or - (b) The parties have expressly adopted the Procedural Regulations for the administration of the arbitral proceedings. - (3) Till such time as the Procedural Regulations are notified, an arbitration in connection with which the parties have requested the Council to make an appointment under section 13 of the Act shall be conducted on an ad hoc basis and nothing in these regulations shall prevent the arbitral proceedings from proceeding in accordance with the parties' arbitration agreement.
+- (1) For the purpose of facilitating the conduct of arbitral proceedings and its administration, the Council shall draft and recommend to the Chief Justice, rules of procedure governing arbitral proceedings ("Procedural Rules"). - (2) Unless the parties have expressly agreed otherwise, upon notification by the Chief Justice of Procedural Rules, the Procedural Rules shall apply to an arbitration where: - (a) The parties have requested the Council to make an appointment under section 13 of the Act; or - (b) The parties have expressly adopted the Procedural Rules for the administration of the arbitral proceedings. - (3) Till such time as the Procedural Rules are notified, an arbitration in connection with which the parties have requested the Council to make an appointment under section 13 of the Act shall be conducted on an ad hoc basis and nothing in these regulations shall prevent the arbitral proceedings from proceeding in accordance with the parties' arbitration agreement.